 At the same time another group, the 500-Year Committee, an organization composed of many ethnicities dedicated to combating insensitivity to Native-American concerns, was beginning to target the Cleveland baseball team's use of the name "Indians" and of its Chief Wahoo logo.
 The name and logo are found demeaning to Native Americans, who believe that no ethnic group should be reduced to mascot status.

 LENAC members joined with the committee in a series of protests to call attention to their concern.
 Each year their campaign began with a protest held at Cleveland Stadium on opening day of the baseball season.
-Debate over the issue increased during 1993, as Cleveland Baseball officials began preparing to move the team to a new ballpark at Gateway.
+In 1990, the mascot, Slider, was introduced, which reduced the team's focus on Chief Wahoo.
+However, debate over the issue grew during 1993, as Cleveland Baseball officials began preparing to move the team to a new ballpark at Gateway.
 The protesters believed that the move afforded the baseball club a convenient opportunity to also adopt a new name and logo.
 A large contingent of picketers held vigil as Cleveland Stadium hosted its final baseball game, and some satisfaction was felt when the Chief Wahoo effigy was later removed from the stadium's roof.

 Kent State Univ.